Using Trusts for Property Loans

 The list of beneficiaries of a Family Trust is in the 1,000s.
 So a banker does not ask for a list of beneficiaries in a Family Trust.
 Instead, the banker, for a Family Trust, wants:

-Show the banker this information.
+Show the banker this article.
 The banker defers to his or her superior.
 Their superior helps the banker read the Family Trust deed to get the information required.

 Banker wants to know about classes of beneficiaries in a Family Trust